Tor Exit Nodes

 Overview

-The Tor integration is an Enrichment Provider, also known as a Panther-managed Lookup Table.
-It contains IP addresses for Tor Exit Nodes.
+The Tor enrichment provider contains IP addresses for Tor Exit Nodes.
 Panther automatically updates this list of IP addresses every hour.
 Learn how to view stored Enrichment Provider data here, and how to view log events with enrichment data here.

 Enabling Tor Exit Nodes enrichment